Cultural Affairs Office

 City of Houston Extends Arts Contract to Aid Nonprofit Groups in Hurricane Recovery

-Mayor's Office of Cultural AffairsFebruary 9, 2018 -- With a unanimous vote Wednesday, Mayor Sylvester Turner and City Council approved a one-year extension for the City’s Hotel Occupancy Tax (HOT) funding to aid arts and cultural groups recovering from Hurricane Harvey.
+Mayor's Office of Cultural AffairsFebruary 9, 2018 -- With a unanimous vote Wednesday, The Mayor and City Council approved a one-year extension for the City’s Hotel Occupancy Tax (HOT) funding to aid arts and cultural groups recovering from Hurricane Harvey.

 The four contractors - Houston Arts Alliance, the Houston Museum District Association, Miller Theatre Advisory Board and Theater District Improvement – represent hundreds of artists, organizations and programs delivered to the community.
 Last year, HOT-funded groups generated admittance of more than 16.5 million and over sixty percent was free for residents and visitors to enjoy.